-In the pilot, "Rebirth," after much silence, Terry McGinnis finally breaks down after his father's death.
+In the pilot "Rebirth," after much silence, Terry finally breaks down after his father's death.

-Bruce Wayne's last fight as Batman.
+Bruce Wayne's last fight as Batman in the same episode.
 The fact that Wayne struggles to keep up with the goons and eventually resorts to using the same weapon that killed his parents makes it all the more depressing.
 One could see why he retired after that.

 "Meltdown": Freeze's swan song episode.